3. Physics Simulator Setup

 </mujoco>

-Command some values, see how well it tracks and settles
+The right sidebar's "Control" entry should have entries for each joint.
+Command some values, see how well it tracks and settles.

-Recommendation: kp and dampratio tuning - still testing out these recs
+Recommendation: kp and dampratio tuning (Experimental)

 - Small robot arms / fingers: